owu-1/webpage-parse-checker/README.md

 Set the snapshot search limit to 0 to skip the snapshot search and use only cached web-pages

-parse_function expects a function that takes html as its only parameter
+parse_function expects a function that takes html as its only parameter and returns True on a successful parse or False on a failed parse

 <b>download_function</b> expects a function that takes a url as its only parameter and returns html